sphinx-doc/sphinx/CONTRIBUTING.rst

 Deprecation policy
 ------------------

-A MAJOR and MINOR releases may deprecate certain features from previous releases.
-If a feature is deprecated in MINOR release A.x, it will continue to work in all A.x.x versions (for all versions of x).
+MAJOR and MINOR releases may deprecate certain features from previous releases.
+If a feature is deprecated in a release A.x, it will continue to work in all A.x.x versions (for all versions of x).
 It will continue to work in all B.x.x versions but raise deprecation warnings.
 Deprecated features will be removed at the C.0.0.
 It means the deprecated feature will work during